 There are four types of special permit based on the amount of time a permit is required:

-- up to four days;
+- less than four days;

 - four to thirty days;